-The Academic Resource Centre (ARC) serves all Bermuda College students in their quest for academic excellence.
-The ARC provides academic support, enhances student learning and assists in the development of independent learning in a friendly comfortable environment.
+The Centre for Learning and Academic Success (C.L.A.S.), formerly the Academic Resource Centre, serves all Bermuda College students in their quest for academic excellence.
+C.L.A.S. provides academic support, enhances student learning and assists in the development of independent learning in a friendly, comfortable environment.
 The tutors provide individual and small group tutoring.
 Throughout the year, workshops are offered on a variety of topics including time management, test-taking skills, study strategies, writing skills, etc.

-The ARC has an open door policy.
+C.L.A.S. has an open door policy.
 It is advisable, however, to make appointments to see individual tutors when deadlines for research papers and exams are approaching.

-The ARC urges all students to seek assistance at the earliest opportunity and become familiar with the Centre even before they encounter difficulties in their courses.
-On occasion, students come into the ARC to do homework assignments and/or study in order to take advantage of the supportive environment.
-Lecturers often direct students to use the ARC.
+C.L.A.S. urges all students to seek assistance at the earliest opportunity and become familiar with the Centre even before they encounter difficulties in their courses.
+On occasion, students come into C.L.A.S. to do homework assignments and/or study in order to take advantage of the supportive environment.
+Lecturers often direct students to use C.L.A.S.
 Such referrals should be taken seriously, in order to ensure success.